Retro perspective 30 years ago: Metal-Clad or Metal-Enclosed MV Switchgear? What to choose?

 Use Hall Effect Measurements to Characterize Materials

 Written by Robert Green Engineers have been using Hall effect measurements to characterize materials since Edwin Hall discovered the phenomenon in 1879.
-The Hall effect is the generation of a… Read more
+The Hall effect is the generation of a voltage, called the Hall voltage, across a sample of a… Read more

 Oct 19, 2011 | By elaina